-Also think about whether you want to target online retailers, or retailers with their own bricks and mortar store.
+Also, think about whether you want to target online retailers or retailers with their own brick-and-mortar stores.

 If you’re looking for an online retailer to stock your wholesale products, you can learn a lot about them by checking out their website, blog or social media channels.

-Keep and eye on the products and brands they stock – are they similar to yours?
+Keep an eye on the products and brands they stock – are they similar to yours?
 Do your price points match?
 Is your customer demographic similar?

 If you are interested in getting your products stocked in a physical store, consider heading down and having a look around the premises in person.

 This way you can get a feel for the shop and the products they stock.
 The retailer will also appreciate you going the extra mile to meet them!

 In order to make a profit from selling your wholesale products to a retailer, you have to first ensure that the price is right!